You’ve Seen Enough Battles. Let Our VA Disability Attorneys Fight for You

 The good news is that there is a system in place for veterans to obtain benefits for their disabilities.
 The bad news is that the process is long and may need many appeals.
 In fact, veterans and their families often wait for years dealing with the VA.

-Veterans, their spouses and children are eligible for different types of VA compensation benefits based on disability.
-The disability must relate to a veteran’s military service.
-Benefits are paid based upon the type and degree of disability.
+Veterans, their spouses and children are eligible for different types of VA benefits based on disability, including service-connected compensation.
+The disability must relate to a veteran’s military service for compensation benefits to be paid, and the amount of benefits paid is based upon the type and severity of disability.

-Generally, a veteran has to pass a three-part test to qualify for compensation:
+Generally, a veteran has to pass a three-part test to qualify for service-connected compensation:

-- There must be a current disability diagnosed by a medical professional;
+- There must be a current medical condition (what VA calls “a disability”) diagnosed by a medical professional;

 - There must have been an injury, disease or event that occurred during service that brought about the current condition;